vamsi1961/vamsi1961/README.md

 vamsi1961/vamsi1961 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+Have to work on ros2, Work on Ros2 course

+Have to learn Maze simulator.

+Work on some basic NLP , Machine learning crash courses.